v2thegreat/milkCan/README.md

 	return True
 ```

-**A Python function that uses a C-compiled Numpy library that's extrememly fast, esp. in comparison to Python:**
+**A Python function that uses the C-compiled Numpy library that's extrememly fast, esp. in comparison to Python:**

 ```
 def isPrimeWithNumpyAndPython(n):